-Ariel Winter Drop Jaws In A Skintight Red Dress That Showcases Her Incredible Curves
+Ariel Winter Hits The Emmy Red Carpet In A Skintight Red Dress That Showcases Her Incredible Curves

 It was not the first time this weekend that the Sofia the First actress wowed audiences with her fashion choices.
 She also sizzles in an off-the-shoulder black leather mini-dress while attending the Entertainment Weekly pre-Emmy party, as covered by The Inquisitr.

-However, her recent red dress, though just as sexy, brought a little bit more glam, as befitting an awards after-party.
+However, her recent red dress, though just as sexy, brought a little bit more glam.

-The dress is a tight tube-style, with spaghetti straps and faint but visible cups.
-It is also features ruching and a midi-length, which served to showcase her incredible hourglass figure.
+The dress was a tight tube-style, with spaghetti straps and faint but visible cups.
+It also featured ruching and a midi-length, which served to showcase her incredible hourglass figure.
 Ariel matched the dress with a pair of open-toed red heels.

 Her hair was straight and sleek, and she sported a fashionable center part.
 Her makeup followed a trendy peach palette, and served to make her skin glow.